Geraldkigotho/NLP-tweet-sentiment-project/README.md

 - **Precision and Recall**: Important for understanding the trade-off between the number of false positives and false negatives.
 Critical in applications where either false positives or false negatives carry a high cost.
 - **F1-Score**: Balances precision and recall, making it a suitable metric when we need to find a balance between the two.
 - **ROC AUC**: Measures the model's ability to distinguish between classes, providing a comprehensive view of model performance across different thresholds.

+## Conclusions
+Most of the sentiments show no emotion towards the brand

+The most mentioned product brand was Apple products

+The best brand in terms of positive emotion is Google

+The worst brand in terms of negative emotion is Apple

+The best Binary classification model is a Random forest classifier and in the multiclass is the Stacking classifier

+## Recommendations

+Develop strategies to convert neutral sentiments into positive ones.

+Create targeted campaigns to address specific issues in the negative sentiments.

+Analyze why Apple products dominate mentions and benchmark against Apple.

+Stock Google products.

+Investigate negative sentiments toward Apple to discover where the issue is.

+Deploy and constant evaluation of the Random Forest for binary classification and Stacking Classifier for multiclass problems; continuously as well as regular refining the models

+Conduct regular sentiment analysis to track brand perception changes.

+## My Repository breakdown

+The  project data is judge-1377884607_tweet_product_company

+The nlp_project 2. ipynb contains the jupyter notebook for this project (here)[https://github.com/Geraldkigotho/NLP-tweet-sentiment-project/blob/main/nlp_project%202.ipynb]